microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 Package dependencies can only be resolved to packages registered for a user.
 As packages cannot be registered for LocalSystem the Dynamic Dependencies feature is not available to callers running as LocalSystem.

 ## 5.4.
-Packaging - ProjectReunion.dll and ProjectReunion.Bootstrap.dll
+Packaging - ProjectReunion.dll, ProjectReunion.Bootstrap.dll and DDLM

 The Dynamic Dependencies API is provided via ProjectReunion.dll in ProjectReunion's Framework package.